Detail Page

 Curriculum

-Foreign Language
+World Language

-The goals of the Foreign Language Department can be described as both cognitive and affective.
+The goals of the World Language Department can be described as both cognitive and affective.
 By cognitive we mean the development of the listening, speaking, reading, and writing skills and by affective learning we mean a cultivation of sensitivity and appreciation of a foreign culture.
 We hope that the sensitivity to foreign culture that is developed will endure and will help promote mutual understanding.

 • Latin I - 610